Intercultural Learning Program

 The Intercultural Learning Program has three main components:

-- An introductory workshop to get you thinking about the issues and to familiarize you with some intercultural theory
+To get you thinking about the issues and to familiarize you with some intercultural theory.

-- An experiential component to deepen your learning.
+The Experiential component will deepen your learning.
 The experiential component has two elements:

 - The experiential sessions are guided-learning activities that enable you to explore the variety of ways you experience culture in your everyday life (see below for examples of past sessions).